csparpa/pyowm/sphinx/usage-examples.md

     reg.ids_for("london", matching='nocase') # case-insensitive
     reg.ids_for("london", matching='like')   # substring search

+Also remember that the registry can provide the geopoints (instances of `pyowm.utils.geo.Point`) corresponding to the searched toponyms:

+    list_of_geopoints = reg.geopoints_for('London', country='GB')

-Please refer to the SW API docs for details.
+Please refer to the SW API docs for further detail.

 ### Currently observed weather extended search